 We were surprised to learn that the meals were made in advance and placed in the

-Each bubble room has a small little cafe table with 2 chairs and an outdoor area for each bubble to eat as well.
+Each bubble room has a small little cafe table with 2 chairs and an outdoor area to eat.

-Although the quality and quantity of the meal were excellent, I thought 25 Euros per person was a little pricey side considering it was self-catered and the fact that there was no wine or beverages included in the price of the meal.
+Although the meal’s quality and quantity were excellent, I thought 25 Euros per person was a little pricey side considering it was self-catered and the fact that there was no wine or beverages included in the price of the meal.

 Check-in and check-out